chocolatey/docs/input/en-us/central-management/setup/website.md

 You may want to setup the [automatic deletion of computers](xref:ccm-administration-settings-stale-computer-deletion) that are no longer reporting into Chocolatey Central Management.

+### Step 4.7: Set up Two Factor Login

+You may want to setup [two factor login](xref:ccm-administration-settings-security#two-factor-login) for users who are going to be logging into the Chocolatey Central Management website.

 ## FAQ

 ### What is the minimum required configuration for the appsettings.json file?